-You may be wondering, how did this ancient Eastern practice makes its way to the west in the first place?
+You may be wondering, how did this ancient Eastern practice make its way to the west in the first place?

 Indra Devi, Vivekananda, Yogananda, and many others started the first yoga schools in the 1950s and pioneered yoga teachings in the West.
 They also attracted the Hollywood crowd, catering to celebrities and wealthy clientele.
 Gradually, from their groundbreaking work, the modern-day Western yoga practice was born — and it can often be worlds away from the yoga that was and very much still is practiced in the East.

 If you are a Western beginner seeking information to enlighten your own spiritual journey, it can be difficult to navigate the commercialized waters of modern yoga practice.
 To help you gain a clearer understanding, we’ve highlighted three key differences between the way yoga is practiced between the East and the West to help guide you as you continue to seek your Higher Self.